EvaHdez97/Spack-Tutorial-for-dummies/README.md

 # Spack tutorial for Dummies

 This is a guide for learning how to install Spack and set up an independent environment.
 The goal is to extract all package.py files from the software's dependencies and generate the spack.yaml file.
+ATTENTION: If you are using Python PyPI packages, add them to the 'pip' subsection of the 'spack.yaml' file.
+In case you have packages that require parallelism and/or use vectors or matrices, create a Spack package and add it to the 'specs' section of the 'spack' subsection of the 'spack.yaml' file.

 ## Repository structure